WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/user-stories.md

 ## Overview:

-The system will be both fun an educational for users of a younger demographic.
-Designed for children to practice math problems while earning experience points (XP).
-As they solve problems correctly they will be able to unlock avatars and will be rewared with different cat facts along the way as well.
+The Andriod application will be both fun and educational for users of a younger demographic.
+It is designed for children to practice math problems while earning experience points (XP).
+As they solve problems correctly they will be rewarded with XP, the ability to unlock special avatars, and learn animal science facts with an emphasis on cats.

 ### User-Stories